 If you do not receive a response to your debt dispute letter within a reasonable time (usually 30-60 days), or if the creditor continues its collection efforts without validating the debt, you can use this letter to notify the collector that it is legally required to stop its collection activity against you.
 Having sent the debt dispute, and following up with this letter, may put you in a better position if the creditor refuses to stop its collection efforts and you are forced to file a complaint with the FTC, your state Attorney General’s office, or even to file a lawsuit against the collector for violation of the Fair Debt Collections Practices Act (FDCPA).

-These are letters which you can use if you wish to stop a debt collector from calling you.
-The first thing to remember is that the federal law (FDCPA) which requires debt collectors to stop calling you if you make such a request in writing, only applies to third-party debt collectors.
-(Some states have their own version of the FDCPA, which could extend stronger protections than the federal version.)
-If you owe money to CitiBank, and CitiBank is calling you directly, this letter may not be able to stop those calls.
-However, some states have passed laws that extend these federal protections to creditors.
+Federal law, the FDCPA specifically, requires debt collectors to stop calling you if you make such a request in writing.
+However, this rule applies to third-party debt collectors, and not necessarily to original creditors.
+Some states have their own version of the FDCPA, which extends this rule to original creditors.
+For example, if you owe money to CitiBank, and CitiBank calls you, a cease-and-desist letter may not stop these calls.
 Also, many creditors will abide by such requests, not because they are legally required to do so in all states, but because they do not want to violate the law in error and want to maintain a positive public image.

-The Cease Communication Demand letter is a more general letter, designed to stop all collection calls.
+The Cease Communication Demand letter is a general letter designed to stop all collection calls.

-This letter is specifically targeted to collectors who are calling you at work, which are a particular problem, as some collectors will make multiple calls to a consumer’s workplace in an effort to shame or irritate the consumer into paying the debt.
-I recommend that you use these letters sparingly and only when needed; there is no need to send a cease communication demand to every collector who calls, but you should know that you have this option if a collector’s calls become harassing or abusive.
+This letter is specifically targeted to collectors who call you at work, which are a particular problem, as some collectors will make multiple calls to a consumer’s workplace in an effort to shame or irritate the consumer into paying the debt.
+Use these letters sparingly and only when needed; there is no need to send a cease communication demand to every collector who calls, but you should know you have this option if a collector’s calls become harassing or abusive.

 We strongly encourage consumers to pull a copy of their credit reports from all three major U.S. credit bureaus — Equifax, Experian, and TransUnion — at least once each year.
-It is important that you review your credit reports on a regular basis, as credit reports are notoriously inaccurate and often contain derogatory information about accounts that you never opened.
-This erroneous information can cost you thousands of dollars in the form of higher interest rates and reduced access to lower cost forms of credit.
-Reviewing your reports will also help you find out if you have been the victim of identity theft, as you will be able to see if any large credit transactions have taken place about which you were unaware.
-If you find any erroneous information on your credit reports, you have the right under federal law (the Fair Credit Reporting Act) to dispute the debt.
+It is important that you review your credit reports on a regular basis, as credit reports can be inaccurate and contain derogatory information about accounts for which you have no responsibility.
+This erroneous information can cost you thousands of dollars in the form of higher interest rates and reduced access to lower-cost forms of credit.
+Reviewing your reports will also help you find if you are the victim of identity theft, as you will be able to see if any large credit transactions have taken place about which you were unaware.
+If you find any erroneous or surprising information on your credit reports, you have the right under federal law (the Fair Credit Reporting Act) to dispute the debt.
 You may order copies of your credit reports, free of charge, through AnnualCreditReport.com.